-A few pulsars are seen within supernova remnants (e.g. Crab Nebula, Fig. 22.4, 22.5), but not all remnants have a detectable pulsar.
+A few pulsars are seen within supernova remnants (e.g. Crab Nebula, Fig. 22.4, 22.5), which is very strong evidence that pulsars are neutron stars are remnants of supernova explosions, but not all remnants have a detectable pulsar.
+Reason explained below.